ModusCreateOrg/d3-mobile-companion/README.md

 * Release an Android version.
 This should be trivial thanks to PhoneGap.
 * Implement some sort of manual Auction House stat comparison?
 Currently there is no Auction House API, so what we can do here is limited.
 * Hopefully add retina ready assets for iPhone 4+.
 Blizzard doesn't provide these for us, so this may never come.
-* Implement feedback from uers!
+* Implement feedback from users!
 I'm sure we've overlooked things while trying to make this as simple as possible.

 ## Note
 For iPhone 5, we had to modify PhoneGap to support the new splash page.